High-Performance Computing and Visualization

 These research efforts will save time and money and significantly improve the likelihood of breakthroughs and useful advances.
 They also help reduce risks and uncertainties that often become barriers for industries that wish to adopt new and innovative technologies.

-NREL is home to Peregrine—the largest high-performance computing system in the world exclusively dedicated to advancing renewable energy and energy efficiency technologies.
+Eagle is NREL’s latest high-performance computing system dedicated to advancing renewable energy and energy efficiency technologies.
 As a replacement for NREL’s current supercomputer, Peregrine, the new system was installed in summer 2018 and will be put into production use in January 2019.
 High-performance computing enables unprecedented large-scale numerical models for studying and simulating material properties, processes, and fully integrated systems that would otherwise be too expensive, too dangerous, or even impossible to study by direct experimentation.

 With state-of-the-art computational modeling and predictive simulation capabilities, high-performance computing at the Energy Systems Integration Facility (ESIF) reduces the risks and uncertainty that are often barriers to industry adopting new and innovative technologies, thereby accelerating the transformation or our nation's energy system.